• Skip to primary navigation

 reclaimed wood flooring

-The reclaimed oak wood flooring is very old.
+The reclaimed oak wood flooring is ancient.
 First, I had to remove any nails and staples.
-Then I gave it a light sanding just to make the wood a little more smooth.
+Then, I gave it a light sanding to make the wood a little smoother.

 Make Letter Templates